the-catman/objectab/README.md

 * The versions below `v1.2.0` are all **deprecated, unsafe and dangerous**.
 DO NOT USE THEM!

-* Major updates:
+## Major updates

 * `v1.0.0`: Library created.

 * `v1.1.0`: Actually put error and out of bounds checking and handling.
 Updated documentation.

 * `v1.2.0`: Better error checking.
 Updated the name of the error/warning options in Reader and Writer to be much better.
 (This means you have to update your code if you use these variables).
 Added support for +/- Infinity.
 Updated documentation.

 * `v1.3.0`: Added floats, moved optional parameter of `storeData` to the constructor.
 Updated documentation.

-* Minor updates (not permanent list):
+## Minor updates (not permanent list)

 * `v1.3.8`: Removed from NPM, major changes to documentation.

 # Installation